 But how do plumbers locate these invisible leaks without tearing up your yard or driveway?
 In this guide, we’ll walk through the professional techniques used to detect underground plumbing leaks quickly and efficiently.

-Steps for Detecting Underground Plumbing Leaks
+Steps for Underground Leak Detection

 Step 1: Inspecting Visible Signs